tkjone/pretty-logs/README.md

 **WARNING:**

 This library is still under active development and the API is likely to change.
-This was evidenced in the jumpt form `0.4.2` to `0.5.0`.
+This was evidenced in the jump form `0.4.2` to `0.5.0`.

 * [Quickstart](#quickstart)
 * [Usage](#usage)